Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529

 Fig.~\ref{fig:ye_heatmaps} presents heatmaps of the electron fraction ($Y_e$) in the equatorial plane of the BHNS merger remnant at 5~ms and 10~ms postmerger.
 At 5~ms postmerger, the accretion disk is uniformly neutron-rich, with $Y_e$ values predominantly below 0.1 throughout the disk.
 There is no significant increase in $Y_e$ toward the outer regions, suggesting that any weak interactions have had minimal impact on the electron fraction distribution at this early stage.

-By 10~ms postmerger, the overall average $Y_e$ within the disk remains low, with values consistently below 0.2 across all cases (ranging from 0.08 to 0.15).
-However, the outflows now exhibit a broader range of average $Y_e$, spanning from 0.09 to 0.29, indicating that some weak interactions have begun to modify the composition.
+By 10~ms postmerger, the overall average $Y_e$ within the disk is already notably higher, though the average electron fraction of the disk remains below 0.2 for all cases ($\langle Y_e \rangle \in [0.08,0.15]$).
+At 10~ms, the outflows exhibit a broader range of average $Y_e$, $\langle Y_e\rangle \in [0.09,0.29]$.
+Clearly weak interactions have modified the composition fo the hotter matter ejected from the disk on these timescales.
 While these changes are not yet substantial enough to significantly alter the neutron-rich character of most of the ejecta, they suggest that weak interactions are gradually influencing the system.